 As a guest lecturer, Paul speaks to undergraduates about transitioning into the business world, careers in restaurants, retail and hospitality, and the work environment as it relates to discrimination and harassment.
 Paul also has lectured at state and national conferences on succession planning and sexual harassment awareness.

 Originally from Houghton, Mich., Paul lives in Longmont with his family.
-He is a percussionist, most recently performing as the principal percussionist of the Madison (Wis.)
+He is a percussionist, and currently performs with his son in a jazz/blues combo called Pocket Change.
+Before relocating to Longmont, he performed as the principal percussionist of the Madison (Wis.)
 Brass Band.
 He has served on three community boards, including a board of education.
 He raises guide and assist dog puppies and enjoys all sports as a participant and enthusiast.